 Securities represent fractional ownership of an asset and form the basis for the multi-trillion-dollar global market.As the backbone of industrialized economies, securities markets tend to be highly regulated by the Securities and Exchange Commission (SEC) and other government or industry bodies, making it relatively difficult to disrupt with new technology.

 Despite these challenges, security tokens are quickly disrupting the securities markets by lowering costs for both investors and issuers.
 While initial coin offerings (ICOs) got off to a rough start, security token offerings (STOs) are quickly becoming a viable alternative to conventional securities and enjoy support from a growing number of regulators.

-Let’s take a look at how INX’s recent STO changed the game for security tokens and where the industry may be headed over the coming years.Security tokens aim to disrupt the securities market by lowering costs with low-friction transactions and an immutable ledger.
-Click To Tweet
+Let’s take a look at the recent INX’s security token offerings changed the game for security tokens and where the industry may be headed over the coming years

 While utility tokens provide future access to products or services offered by a company, security tokens derive their value from an external asset that can be traded.
 For example, Filecoin raised $257 million through the sale of utility tokens that users could use to access its decentralized cloud storage platform, but don’t provide a stake in the company or its profits.

 A common test that regulators use to differentiate between utility and security tokens is the Howey Test, which asks two simple questions: